Skip Main Navigation

 Hello/ Haku My name is Cuauhtli T. Ramos.
 I am a citizen of the Tejon Indian Tribe.
 I am the Native American Student Support & Success Program Coordinator here at MSJC.
 I got my degree from the University of California Riverside in Native American Studies.
 I am passionate about helping Native people reach their goals.
 Some things I am interested in including Tribal Food sovereignty, hiking, and biking.
 I look forward to working with you all.

-Cuauhtli Ramos, NASSSP Coordinator
+Cuauhtli Ramos, Interim NASSSP Director

 curamos@msjc.edu | (951) 487-3557

 Hello, my name is Liliana Castro, I am a Counselor at Mt.
 San Jacinto College, Menifee Valley Campus and a proud MSJC alumna.
-When I began my academic journey at MSJC, it was rough start but with the right resources I was able to earn my associate's degree in Liberal Arts Social and Behavioral Sciences.
+When I began my academic journey at MSJC, it was rough start but with the right resources I was able to earn my associate degree in Liberal Arts Social and Behavioral Sciences.
 I transferred to the University of California, Riverside and graduated with a bachelor's degree in Sociology and Ethnic Studies.
 I went on to earn a master's degree in School Counseling from the University of Redlands.
 I became a counselor because someone believed in me and was always encouraging me to be my best self.
 Becoming a counselor was an opportunity to give back to my community and future generations.
 I really enjoy helping students reach their academic and career goals.

 Liliana Castro, Counselor